-High velocity and adrenalin rush!
+High velocity and adrenalin!
 Formula One (F1) has been entertaining the need for speed fans for decades.
 F1 racing is an incredible sport known for its expensive nature.
 No other sport invests so much in its development and equipment as F1.
 It’s also one of the most competitive and dangerous sports in the world.

 The first world Formula One championship race had two titles.